 Viewing various sections of the portal will depend on an individual’s access level.
 Once permission has been obtained, users are able to submit/view events and metrics, review and suggest Hazard ID/Practice Sharing Documents, view Regional Network meeting materials and access reports and references.

 The goal of this program is to capture and share knowledge that could be used by others when developing new practices or improving existing ones.
 Shared practices may have been used by an industry member, but this does not mean it should be used or that it will produce similar results at any other site.
 Rather, it is an option to consider when implementing or adjusting programs and practices.
 We encourage companies to review the documents currently posted to the Safety Portal and to suggest topics for future development.

 AFPM staff facilitates plant-level discussions to encourage peer-to-peer networking, create a forum to exchange ideas, and enhance occupational safety performance of all sites in the region.
 Agenda items typically include appropriate sharing of occupational safety practices, lessons learned from industry events, industry standards, regulatory challenges, hazard identification and special topics as needed.

-This programs primary focus is developing training tools around high-consequence, low-frequency training using cutting-edge technologies such as virtual reality and augmented reality.
+The Immersive Learning Program focuses on developing training tools around high-consequence, low-frequency training using custom-designed content solutions and emerging technologies, such as virtual reality and augmented reality.